pagodingo/BlogHub/README.md

 ** **Note** ** [September 14, 2022]

-Something I knew was going to happen but I was unsure of how to resolve ... getting markdown files is easy, because github offers a *www.raw.* extension that serves raw file contents.
+Quick note about I knew was going to happen, but I was unsure of how to resolve ... getting markdown files is easy, because github offers a *www.raw.* extension that serves raw file contents.
 But, getting folder contents requires using the github api, which will be rate limited if you're not careful.
 I have no fix in place to cache results.
 So, every time you open a folder (recently visited or not), you've made an api call, and github gets very unhappy about that if you do it say 9 times in a span of 10 seconds.
 Your blog won't deny requests for long, but it will for a moment ... and it could be for any time between 15 seconds to 30 minutes. 😬😬😬

 #### 1. Create or determine a <u>source repository.</u>